next-actions/pytest-mh/docs/articles/mhc-yaml.rst

 The configuration file (usually named ``mhc.yaml``) contains the definition of which multihost domains and hosts are *at the moment* available to use for testing.
-If all tests can be run with given set of hosts the all tests are run, but it is perfectly possible to omit some host in order to run only a sub set of available tests -- the tests that require more or different hosts are silently skipped.
+If all tests can be run with given set of hosts then all tests are run, but it is perfectly possible to omit some host in order to run only a subset of available tests -- the tests that require more or different hosts are silently skipped.

 The configuration file uses the YAML format.